guyettenathanj/Easy-CSharp-Metaprogramming/README.md

 This is a bit of a hobby project for now, not currently intended for production.

 The current options for metaprogramming in C# are pretty lacking.
-It's either mostly just string manipulation or having to work with obtuse top down ASTs / Rosyln's SyntaxFactory type, which is all top down.
+It's either mostly just string manipulation or having to work with obtuse top down ASTs / Rosyln's SyntaxFactory type, which is all top down and too verbose.

 I hope I can offer a more user-friendly experience by using the builder pattern to construct C# code, which can then be outputted to a string.
 This offers a more intuitive bottom up approach to building up the code.